 Call Altizer Law, P.C., if you are Injured

-If you are injured through no fault of your own in Grayson County, you can count on the skill, knowledge, and experience of our attorneys.
-Bettina Altizer and Terri Welch Luzynski will help you evaluate your accident and injuries in a free consultation.
+If you are injured through no fault of your own in Grayson County, you can count on the skill, knowledge, and experience of our legal team.
+Bettina Altizer will help you evaluate your accident and injuries in a free consultation.
 Then, if there is a case and you hire us to represent you (or a loved one), we will pursue justice on your behalf aggressively to ensure that you obtain justice and an appropriate financial settlement for your injuries, pain and suffering, medical bills, lost wages, and possibly more.
 We handle all types of personal injury cases.
 We also represent people who have been harmed by medical malpractice or by nursing home abuse or neglect.
 Call us for your free consultation.
 If you cannot come to us, we will come to you.